sanchez619/memory_gates/README.md

 Memory Gates intends to...

-* introduce the user to the core principles of Mnemonic Strategies.
+* introduce the user to the core principles of Mnemonic techniques.
 * display the benefits of using Mnemonic Strategies.
 * explain to the user what services Memory Gates can offer.
 * create Mnemonic frameworks for users to memorize information more easily.
-* offer the students ways to
+* eventually teach students the use of Memory Strategies

 ### Methods of Achieving Goals